 Polycystic Ovarian Syndrome (PCOS) is a condition in which fifteen or more small follicles form on a woman’s ovary in a two to nine millimetre long pearl necklace-like pattern – as opposed to the expected two to five follicles.
 At Melbourne Natural Medicine Clinic, our team of naturopaths can provide natural medicine for PCOS that aims to manage the condition and support the sufferer.

 PCOS can cause fertility issues for sufferers of the condition, as ovaries with an excessive number of follicles typically do not grow to maturity nor do they become capable of producing eggs that are able to be fertilised in some women.
 Other symptoms that may benefit from natural medicine for PCOS include:

-At Melbourne Natural Medicine Clinic, a naturopath for PCOS may be able to help you manage the symptoms of the condition.
+A PCOS specialist at Melbourne Natural Medicine Clinic may be able to help you manage the symptoms of the condition.

 There appears to be a correlation between genes that control the production of insulin and the pathophysiology and risk factors of PCOS development.
 There are also lifestyle and environmental factors such as stress, diet and exercise, and pollution, which all contribute to the development and control of PCOS.
 A naturopath for PCOS looks at many of these factors to deliver effective natural treatments.

 Yes, there appear to be many different types in a polycystic pattern.